-Ophelia and the Marvelous Boy by Karen Foxlee is a spellbinding tale filled with adventure, mystery and magic.
-Beautifully written, this is a story within a story that uses the themes from Hans Christian Andersen's The Snow Queen and creates something new and unique.
+Ophelia and the Marvelous Boy by Karen Foxlee is a spellbinding tale filled with adventure, mystery, and magic.
+Beautifully written, this is a nestled stylized story that uses the themes from Hans Christian Andersen's The Snow Queen and creates something new and unique.

 The story takes place in a mysterious city where it continually snows.
-Young Ophelia, along with her sister Alice are still grieving for the loss of their mother when their father takes a job in a strange museum.
-While exploring the many nooks and crannies the museum has, Ophelia happens upon a hidden door behind a mural on the third floor of the museum while exploring.
+Young Ophelia, along with her sister Alice, are still grieving for the loss of their mother when their father takes a job in a strange museum.
+While exploring the many nooks and crannies of the museum, Ophelia discovers a hidden door behind a mural with a golden keyhole.

 Ophelia didn't consider herself brave, but she was very curious.

 She was exactly the kind of girl who couldn't walk past a golden keyhole without looking inside.